Virginity-Bot/virginity-bot/README.md

 ### Additional Features

 -   If you're the biggest virgin, you get an intro song when you join voice chat.
-    -   You can also pick a custom intro song using the `/settings` command.
+    -   You can also upload your own custom intro song using the `/settings` command.
 -   Guilds can customize a number of settings for themselves using `/guild-settings`.
 This includes customizing scoring, the biggest virgin role, and more.

 ### Supported Commands